pocotan001/react-styleguide-generator/README.md

     alert('Alo!')
   }

-  //Used for the 'default' tab
-  render () {
+  //Used for the first 'Example' tab render () {
     return (
       <Button size='large' onClick={this.onClick}>Cool Button</Button>